 Paralysis Injuries Are Not All the Same

 Classified by the degree of limb impairment as complete or incomplete, paralysis injuries involve both sensory and motor components.
-In other words, you may experience a loss of sensation and an inability to control body movements.
+In other words, you may experience a loss of sensation and an inability to control body movements, depending on where the spinal cord injury occurred on your body.
 Depending on how much of your body is paralyzed, your injury may be called either paraplegia or quadriplegia.

 Paraplegia is the loss of use of limbs and extremities below the waist.
 It also affects the nerves of the torso, legs, and pelvic organs.
+Usually, this is caused by a spinal cord injury in the lower part of the back.
 Patients who suffer from paraplegia injuries typically require surgery, physical therapy, and lifelong medical care.
 While some paraplegics become quite independent, most may need to rely on caregivers for some assistance with their everyday routine.

 Quadriplegia is the loss of use of limbs and extremities below the neck, so it affects the arms, hands, torso, pelvic organs, and legs.
 Quadriplegic injuries are life-threatening and usually require surgery with ongoing medical treatment.
 Quadriplegics (though their minds remain strong) cannot function independently and may have to receive medical assistance to breathe.